Kanahooka

 An assessment of population growth drivers in Kanahooka reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Other factors like overseas migration and natural growth also played positive roles.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
 For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an above median growth for Australia's non-metropolitan areas, with Kanahooka expected to expand by 795 persons to 2041, reflecting a gain of 8.9% in total over the 17 years.
+Future population dynamics anticipate an increase just below the median of non-metropolitan areas nationally, with Kanahooka expected to expand by 709 persons to reach a total of 6,487 by 2041.
+This reflects a gain of 11.8% in total over the 16-year period.

 Frequently Asked Questions - Population